 - Boil Water:

-- Fill a large pot with water, add a pinch of salt, and bring it to a boil.
+- Fill a sizable pot with water, season it with a dash of salt, and bring it to a rolling boil.

 - Form the Spätzle: